time2devnull/f2lb/README.md

 If you want to play an active role in this Alliance, vote on our direction and help with the maximum decentralization of Cardano, please join our discord group: https://discord.gg/a6cjN23cUm

+## PS
+This registration is not mandatory and has only purpose in make public your support to our group.
+You can see the current version of this list in Adapools website: https://adapools.org/alli/f2lb-first-2-lifetime-block-community/8